How To Increase The Life Of Your Campervan Lithium Battery

 Avoid draining the battery

 Every campervan battery is designed to provide a specific number of deep discharge cycles.
-Depending on your type of battery, you can achieve 600 to 800 cycles for lead-acid and 2000 – 2500 for lithium batteries.
-With lithium batteries, you will want to recharge the battery before dropping below 80% to give it the longest life.
+Depending on your type of battery, you can achieve 600 to 800 cycles for lead-acid and 2000 – 2500 for lithium batteries, you will want to recharge the battery before dropping below 80% to give it the longest life.

 You should check your caravan battery charge at least every day when your on the road avoid running completely dry since this damages the battery performance.